-All monies received must be paid to the Finance Department promptly, and in accordance with any timetable stipulated by the Finance Manager.
+All monies received must be paid into the College bank account promptly, and in accordance with any timetable stipulated by the Head of Finance and Student Funding.
 The custody and transit of all monies received must comply with the requirements of College insurers.